CoronaCards/project-templates-ios/README.md

 # Creating a New Project

-Choose the `New Project` menu item:
+From Xcode, choose the `New Project` menu item:

 ![Xcode-CoronaCards-Project-Template-Menu](README/Xcode-CoronaCards-Project-Template-Menu.png)